dlab-berkeley/programming-fundamentals/shell/1-3_pipe.md

 We can also use `-w` to get only the number of words, or `-c` to get only the number of characters.

 Which of these files is shortest?
-It's an easy question to answer when there are only six files, but what if there were 6000?
+It's an easy question to answer when there are only a few files, but what if there were 6000?

+### Redirecting and Printing

 Our first step toward a solution is to run the command: